 I won’t say we need less strength because we do need strength but we need it in the right muscles.
 Those muscles we need to train are the small, fine muscles, not the ones these gadgets train!

 What we are asking our hand to do…

 the grip movement – we are made for this!

 Notice how all fingers act in concert and the main purpose is – hold on.
 Carry stuff.
 Use tools.

 What we are asking our fingers to do as instrumentalists is going very much against the nature of the build of our hands:

-- We ask the fingers to move separately! (pinky and ring finger even share a tendon, so if you ever wondered why those guys have a particularly hard time cooperating, that is why!
-And here is help for that)
+- We ask the fingers to move separately! (middle and ring finger even share a tendon, so if you ever wondered why those guys have a particularly hard time cooperating, that is why!)

 - We ask them to do unusual repetitive movements that require complex coordination between hands.